The DEI and Mental Health Connection (and Why It Matters)

 7. Start a Wellness Program

 Wellness programs have grown increasingly popular in corporate America.
-In fact, 52% of US companies offer some kind of employee wellness programs.
+In fact, 52% of US companies offer some kind of employee engagement surveys.
 One reason for this is their ability to address mental wellness through a variety of avenues, including:

 A well-structured wellness program should support employees’ wellbeing in all areas of their lives too- from mental wellness to financial stability.
 Learn how Terryberry can be a part of your corporate wellness program.